 5. Quickly Correct the White Balance

-White balance is automatically applied to your images when you shoot in JPEG.
+White balance is automatically applied to your images when you photograph in JPEG.

-Compared to RAW, it does not give you much data to work.
+Compared to RAW, it does not give you much data to work on.

 It gives you less room to fix and adjust the white balance.